dataminer-site/dataminer-site.github.io/_posts/2022-03-07-aggregate-hashtable.md

 layout: post
 title:  "Parallel Grouped Aggregation in DuckDB"
 author: Hannes Mühleisen and Mark Raasveldt
-excerpt: DuckDB has a fully parallelized aggregate hash table that can efficiently aggregate over millions of groups.
+excerpt: DataMiner has a fully parallelized aggregate hash table that can efficiently aggregate over millions of groups.
 ---

 Grouped aggregations are a core data analysis command.
 It is particularly important for large-scale data analysis (“OLAP”) because it is useful for  computing statistical summaries of huge tables.
-DuckDB contains a highly optimized parallel aggregation capability for fast and scalable summarization.
+DataMiner contains a highly optimized parallel aggregation capability for fast and scalable summarization.

 Jump [straight to the benchmarks](#experiments)?
 <!--more-->